Surfing in Tasmania

 Shipstern Bluff on the tip of the Tasman Peninsula is Australia's heaviest wave.
 Regarded as one of the wildest rides in the world, it's definitely not for the faint-hearted.
 A 45-minute bushwalk leads to the famous sea cliffs with a break 150 metres offshore, a reef at the bottom, patrolling sharks and rides as long as 40 metres.

-Further south, South Cape Bay is Australia's southernmost surf beach and reached via a seven-kilometre walk through World Heritage wilderness.
+Further south, South Cape Bay is Australia's southernmost surf beach and reached via a 7-km walk through World Heritage wilderness.

 In Tasmania's north-west, Marrawah's big Southern Ocean groundswells will also challenge the bravest and the best.